 - Start of the day prayer

 - Grace before lunch

 - Prayer of thankfulness after lunch

 - End of the day prayer

-- During May and October, decades of the rosary are said weekly together as a school community with the Parish Priest, who also leads weekly Advent and Lenten reflections for the whole school community.

 Music is often used to help create a quiet, reflective atmosphere.

 The teachers will:

 - Help the children discover a variety of methods of prayer, both formal and informal, private and communal. - To help the children to develop their understanding of reverence, intercession and reflection as the children progress up the school. - To give the children the experience of a variety of structured prayer services suitably adapted for the age of the children. - To encourage the children to share their own prayers and thoughts giving them time to meditate and think.
 This makes a good contribution to the spiritual and moral growth of the pupils. - To lead quiet and thoughtful prayer times. - Develop and nurture children's skills in developing and leading their own prayers and services.